The Best Way to Freeze Eggs; 4 Methods Compared

 There are many sizes and shapes of these silicone pans.
 Mine is a square brownie pan, some are round, bigger and/or smaller.

-Can you Freeze Chicken Eggs?
+Can you Freeze Eggs?

 Can you freeze chicken eggs?
 Absolutely.
 I’ve listed 4 methods here and shared my best and worst options. (in my opinion) This works for more than chicken eggs too.